ros-visualization/oculus_rviz_plugins/README.md

 Usage Instructions
 ==================

 In RViz, add the "OculusDisplay".
-This will create an additional window with the Oculus View rendered from the same point of view as the main rendering area.
+This will create an additional window with a stereo rendering of the contents of the main RViz rendering area.
 Check "Render to Oculus" to render in full screen mode on your Oculus headset.
-It must be registered as secondary screen for this to work.
+It must be registered as secondary screen in "twin view" mode for this to work.

 By default, the Oculus view will be rendered from the same position as the main RViz camera while following your head's orientation.
 Alternatively, you can attach the camera to a tf frame.